allenai/allennlp/tutorials/getting_started/getting_started.md

 2017-08-16 18:55:12,323 - INFO - sanic - Starting worker [33290]
 ```

-If you visit `http://localhost:8000` in your browser, you can play around with the same demo
+If you now visit `http://localhost:8000` in your browser, you can play around with the same demo
 that runs on the AllenNLP website.

 TODO(joelgrus): screenshot